zzclynn/LeetCodeZZC/README.md

 All of the published codes are accepted by LeetCode.
 It always has better solutions or much much much better solutions.
 Keep challenging those codes and try to get a new job.

+Some lintcode problems are also included in this repo.